miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 1. General description
 ======================

-The kvm API is centered around different kinds of file descriptors and ioctls that can be issued to these file descriptors.
-An initial open("/dev/kvm") obtains a handle to the kvm subsystem; this handle can be used to issue system ioctls.
-A KVM_CREATE_VM ioctl on this handle will create a VM file descriptor which can be used to issue VM ioctls.
-A KVM_CREATE_VCPU or KVM_CREATE_DEVICE ioctl on a VM fd will create a virtual cpu or device and return a file descriptor pointing to the new resource.

-In other words, the kvm API is a set of ioctls that are issued to different kinds of file descriptor in order to control various aspects of a virtual machine.
-Depending on the file descriptor that accepts them, ioctls belong to the following classes:
+The kvm API is a set of ioctls that are issued to control various aspects of a virtual machine.
+The ioctls belong to the following classes:

  - System ioctls: These query and set global attributes which affect the whole kvm subsystem.
 In addition a system ioctl is used to create